KhanhQuy/TypeScript/README.md

 # Knight Key Sequences
 This project calculates all possible 10-key sequences on a given keyboard layout where each subsequent key press must be a knight's move away (like in chess) from the previous key, with no more than 2 vowels per sequence.
 Repeat keys are allowed and no topological wrapping of the keyboard is permitted.

+# Problem-sloving:
+To solve the problem, I implemented a Breadth-First Search (BFS) algorithm.
+BFS is typically used for pathfinding problems or when one needs to explore all possible paths in a graph.
+In this scenario, I treated the keys on the keyboard as nodes of a graph, with knight's moves acting as the edges connecting these nodes.

+Throughout the code, I kept track of several important variables:

+1. I ensured all knight moves remained within the bounds of the keyboard and were only on valid keys, to avoid counting invalid paths.
+2. I monitored the number of vowels used in a sequence and disallowed any sequence with more than two vowels.
+3. I recorded the length of the sequences, ensuring that they were only counted when they reached a length of ten.

+My approach to managing these variables involved using a dictionary to store the count of sequences at each point, which ensured efficient lookups and updates.

 ## Keyboard Layout
 The keyboard layout is as follows: